max-4711/ez-event-push/README.md

         SomeRandomOtherProperty = "4712"
     });

 To enable make this work, your transmitted data class -in this case YourDataClassOrDomainEvent- just needs to be serializable.
 For serialization System.Text.Json is being used; so in most cases it should just work.
-It could for exemple use this code:
+To continue with our example we can use this code:

     using System;